pypyr/docs/content/_index.md

   You can show your support by ⭐ [starring the pypyr repo on github](https://github.com/pypyr/pypyr) ⭐!

+  pypyr runs on Linux, MacOS & Windows - anywhere with a Python runtime.
 subtitle: For when your shell scripts get out of hand.
 Less tricky than makefile.